Anna Hall (heptathlete): University of Florida (2021-2022): NCAA Indoor & Outdoor Individual Titles

-In the fall of 2021, Hall transferred to Florida to compete under Mike Holloway.
+In the fall of 2021, after coach Petros Kyprianou left Georgia, Hall transferred to Florida to compete under Mike Holloway.
 After overcoming the broken foot, she turned in a personal best of 4618 points in her second pentathlon competition in February, winning the SEC indoor title.
 She then claimed the pentathlon and heptathlon titles at the indoor and outdoor NCAA Division I Championships respectively.
 Indoors, Hall helped the Gators win their first women's NCAA Indoor team title in 30 years.
 Outdoors, she was also the 400 m hurdles silver medalist to help the Gator women earn their first ever NCAA Outdoor team title (running the 800 meters 20 minutes after her hurdles final).
-She earned Second Team All-SEC honors for her silver medal in the 400 m hurdles and First Team All-SEC for her gold medal finish in the pentahalon at the SEC Indoor Championships.
+She earned Second Team All-SEC honors for her silver medal in the 400 m hurdles and First Team All-SEC for her gold medal finish in the pentathlon at the SEC Indoor Championships.

-For the her performance at Florida, Hall was named USTFCCCA Women's Outdoor National Field Athlete of the Year in 2022.
+For her performance at Florida, Hall was named USTFCCCA Women's Outdoor National Field Athlete of the Year in 2022.
 She was received three First-Team All-America honors by the USTFCCCA for her performances in the pentathlon,400 m hurdles, and the heptathlon.
 Hall was also named a finalist for The Bowerman, the track and field award given to the best student-athlete.
 Hall, alongside her Florida teammate Jasmine Moore, were named finalists for the Honda Sports Award for Track & Field.

 On the academic side, Hall was named on the 2022 SEC First-Year Academic Honor Roll, requiring her to have 3.0+ GPA while competing on the Indoor and Outdoor teams.
-She also named an 2022 USTFCCCA All-Academic Athlete, with a GPA higher than 3.25 and participated in the Championship.
+She also named a 2022 USTFCCCA All-Academic Athlete, with a GPA higher than 3.25 and participated in the Championship.

 She shattered her heptathlon personal best with a score of 6412 points at the Texas Relays, breaking the collegiate record of 6390 set by the world record-holder Jackie Joyner-Kersee in 1983 and setting an American record in the heptathlon 800 meters with a time of 2:04.61.
 Hall improved both marks to take the title at the USATF Combined Event Championships, with a total of 6458 points and the third-fastest heptathlon 800 m time in world history (2:03.11).

 In July 2022, the 21-year-old bettered her heptathlon personal best by almost 300 points with a score of 6755 to claim the bronze medal at the home World Athletics Championships in Eugene, Oregon.
 After setting lifetime bests in three events, she became the third-best female heptathlete in American history and established a new NCAA record.
 It was the best US female heptathlon since 1993 and the first world medal in the discipline for the country for 20 years – since Shelia Burrell also earned bronze in 2001.

 Professional career

-Hall (C) won the 200 and 800 m (pictured at) runs at the 2022 World Athletics Championships in Eugene, Oregon.
+Hall won the 200 and 800 m (pictured at) runs at the 2022 World Athletics Championships in Eugene, Oregon.

 In August 2022, Hall turned professional, signing a contract with Adidas.